zenoamaro/react-quill/README.md

 : If true, the editor won't allow changing its contents.

 `toolbar`
-: An object with custom configuration for the toolbar.
-Defaults are available as `ReactQuill.Toolbar.defaultItems` and `ReactQuill.Toolbar.defaultColors`.
-See the [Toolbar module](http://quilljs.com/docs/modules/toolbar/).
+: A list of toolbar items to use as custom configuration for the toolbar.
+Defaults (that also double as reference) are available as [`ReactQuill.Toolbar.defaultItems`](src/toolbar.js#L21) and [`ReactQuill.Toolbar.defaultColors`](src/toolbar.js#L6).
+See also the [Toolbar module](http://quilljs.com/docs/modules/toolbar/) over the Quill documentation for more information on the inner workings.

 `formats`
 : An array of formats to be enabled during editing.
 All implemented formats are enabled by default.
 See [Formats](http://quilljs.com/docs/formats/) for a list.